plone/plone.testing/README.txt

     >>> ZIG = ZIGSpaceShip()

-Here, we have explicitly listed the base layers on which ``MyOtherLayer`` depends, by setting the ``__bases__`` tuple.
-Note that we used the layer *instance* in the ``__bases__`` tuple, not the class.
+Here, we have explicitly listed the base layers on which ``ZIGSpaceShip`` depends, by setting the ``__bases__`` tuple.

-    **Note:** In this example, we have only implemented one method.
-Presumably, the ZIG layer does not require any tear-down to leave a clean state for the next layer.
+Note that we use the layer *instance* in the ``__bases__`` tuple, not the class.
+Layer dependencies always pertain to specific layer instances.
+Above, we are really saying that *instances* of ``ZIGSpaceShip`` will, by default, depend on the ``SPACE_SHIP`` layer.
+Of course, there is usually only one instance.

 Advanced usage - overriding bases
 ---------------------------------

 In some cases, it may be useful to create a copy of a layer, but change its bases.
-One reason to do this may if you are re-using a layer from another module, but need to change the order in which layers are set up and torn down.
+One reason to do this may if you are re-using a layer from another module, and you need to change the order in which layers are set up and torn down.

-Normally, you would just re-use the layer instance, either directly in a test, or in the ``__bases__`` tuple of another layer.
-However, if you need to change the bases, you can pass a new list of bases to the layer
+Normally, of course, you would just re-use the layer instance, either directly in a test, or in the ``__bases__`` tuple of another layer, but if you need to change the bases, you can pass a new list of bases to the layer instance
 constructor:

     >>> class CATSMessage(Layer)
     ...
     ...     def setUp(self):
-    ...         print "Somebody set up us the bomb" ...
+    ...         print "All your base are belong to us" ...
     ...     def tearDown(self):
-    ...         print "All your base are belong to us"
+    ...         print "For great justice"

     >>> CATS_MESSAGE = CATSMessage()